limhoyeon/ToothGroupNetwork/README.md

 ```
 python inference_final.py --input_path /your/input/path --save_path /your/save/path
 ```
-- you can also inference with process_final.py and process_mid.py.
+- You can also inference with process_final.py and process_mid.py.
 It is same as process.py which was used for submission on grand challange platform.
 - The data structure for input is the same as the data provided during challenge (obj).
+- You need to adhere to the data name format(casename_upper.obj or casename_lower.obj).
 ```
 --input_path
 ----00OMSZGW